 In the News

-In the wake of a stabbing attack that injured 21 people at a Pennsylvania school, WGN-AM Radio turned to the Adler School's David Castro-Blanco, Ph.D., ABPP, for expert insights on what can be done to identify potential problems among adolescents before violence takes place.
+In the wake of a stabbing attack that injured 21 people at a Pennsylvania school, WGN-AM Radio turned to the Adler University's David Castro-Blanco, Ph.D., ABPP, for expert insights on what can be done to identify potential problems among adolescents before violence takes place.

 Dr. Castro-Blanco, Associate Professor of Clinical Psychology and a board-certified clinical psychologist with special focus on child and adolescent psychology, also discussed how parents can talk to their children about such incidents.

 Click here to listen to Dr. Castro-Blanco's interview with WGN-AM.

 The Adler School of Professional Psychology has provided quality education through a scholar/practitioner model for 60 years.
 Its mission is to continue the pioneering work of Alfred Adler by graduating socially responsible practitioners, engaging communities, and advancing social justice.
 The Adler School enrolls more than 1,200 students in doctoral and master’s degree programs and offerings at its campuses in Chicago, Illinois, and Vancouver, British Columbia, and through Adler Online.